 Ability to Keep Residents Mobile

-This indicates the percent of residents who were able to retain mobility over time.
-Retaining mobility is usually a good sign for residents' health.
+This tells you the percent of patients who maintained mobility over time.
+Preserving mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

 In Chatham Nursing & Rehabilitation, 24.57 Percentage of Residents Rehospitalized